ProJaymmer/wizarding-client/README.md

 1. Module not found: Error: Can't resolve 'react-router-dom'.

    react-router-dom needs to be install via terminal command npm install react-router-dom !

-2.
+2. Logo image would not render on page
+   I saw some guy’s comment on stackoverflow say something about something and needing to use “require” inside the src value.